casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 To make prediction intervals, we need a lower bound and upper bound for the prediction we generate using our model.
 To generate these bounds, we use the following method:

-1. Choose a prediction interval, usually we set it to 95% or 0.95 — we call this the alpha parameter ($\alpha$) when making prediction intervals.
+1. Choose a prediction interval, usually, we set it to 95% or 0.95 — we call this the alpha parameter ($\alpha$) when making prediction intervals.
 2. Train your model for making predictions on your dataset.
 3. Train two models, one for the lower bound and another for the upper bound.
 We need to set two parameters for this to work: objective and alpha.

-However, to train any model, we first need to find a suitable dataset for our use-case, which we will show shortly.
+However, to train any model, we first need to find a suitable dataset for our use case, which we will show shortly.

 ### Data Loading & Preparation

 For this article, we have chosen the [California Housing](https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html) dataset.
 Below, you can see 4 out of the 8 available features in the dataset with a sample row of data.
-Upon inspection of the data, we can spot that there are built-in features to help us predict the price of a house, for example the median income (in thousands of dollars) of the family.
+Upon inspection of the data, we can spot that there are built-in features to help us predict the price of a house, for example, the median income (in thousands of dollars) of the family.

 |MedInc|HouseAge|AveRooms|...|Longitude|
 |---|---|---|---|---|